helium/HIP/0053-mobile-dao.md

 For Mobile Network subDAO we propose to separate the challenge and witness function(s) between the operator of a hotspot and a mapper device (such as a phone or a dedicated mapper) with a sim card that has been authorized to perform the witness function.
 During the launch stages of the DAO we propose a simplified approach to mapping coverage as follows:

 The world is divided into hexes using the H3 geospatial [indexing system](https://h3geo.org/docs/).
 All hotspots exist as NFTs associated with their unique pub keys and will receive *Eligibility Rewards* and *Mapping Rewards*.
-All hotspots will receive eligibility rewards, hotspots mustas long as they meet the following minimum criteria:
+All hotspots will receive eligibility rewards, hotspots as long as they meet the following minimum criteria:

 1. Stay registered in a Spectrum Access System (SAS), as evidenced by the Domain Proxy software that’s operated by a hotspot vendor
 2. Meet minimum backhaul QoS of 100Mps on the downlink and 10Mps on the uplink, as evidenced by the randomized backhaul challenges run by the hotspot firmware